 However, these restrictions bring much trouble to both intended parents and surrogates.
 Those who have planned new embryo transfer cycles this year need to consult with a reproductive doctor to fix further dates depending upon the applicable guidelines followed in that particular country.

-However, intended parents with cooperation with their surrogacy team need to go for an extra millage to achieve success in this COVID-19 pandemic condition to fulfill their family building.
+However, intended parents in cooperation with their surrogacy team need to go for an extra millage to achieve success in this COVID-19 pandemic condition to fulfill their family building.